 One of the most powerful techniques for getting your message spread in social is one rarely talked about.
 I’m talking about the social ramp-up.

-Yes, we should all learn to leverage these powerful ramp-up tactics to enhance our digital PR strategies.
-But we must also stay strong and advise against it if we feel that we’re abusing people’s social graphs for new content and platforms that doesn’t really deserve it.
+So yes, we should all learn to leverage the mighty ramp up to enhance our digital PR strategies.
+But we must also stay strong and advise against any social graph abuse.
+Handle with caution.